The Other “Covid-19”

 Goals that are measurable

-When setting a goal it’s necessary to define what is going to be used to measure whether it’s been met.
-That is, what does success look like?
+For a goal to be SMART, it needs to be measurable.
+That is, before starting one needs to define what is going to be used to measure whether the goal has been met.

 Goals that are achievable